BrandonTaft/FullStack-Inventory-App/README.md

 # FullStack-Inventory-App
-This is a Full Stack App made using Javascript and NodeJS with a PostgreSQL database
+This App Was Created With
 <a href="https://www.linkedin.com/in/brandonmtaft">
   <img  width="80" height="80" src="https://github.com/BrandonTaft/BrandonTaft/blob/main/assets/javascript-original.svg" />
   </a>